March 10, 2022INDUSTRY 4.0

 Industry 4.0 processes save time.

-For most companies today, maintaining product quality standards, adherence to government compliance policies (OSHA, etc), and accountability tracking usually means relying on clipboards, checklists and filing cabinets stuffed to the brim with paper which is hard to do within a reasonable time frame.
+For most companies, maintaining product quality standards, adherence to government compliance policies (OSHA, etc), and accountability tracking usually means relying on clipboards, checklists, and filing cabinets stuffed to the brim with paper which is hard to do within a reasonable time frame.

-It’s no surprise that Industry 4.0 is beginning to look for a digital solution that transforms inputs and results in increased efficiency, accountability and productivity.
+It’s no surprise that Industry 4.0 is beginning to look for a digital solution that transforms inputs.
+It also results in increased efficiency, accountability, and productivity.
 MaintainX is the solution.

 The world around us has been transformed by technology more so in the past 50 years than in the past 500.
-In order for companies to stay relevant, it is critical to develop or implement solutions to optimize production and efficiency, not just maintain it, and reduce human error.
+For companies to stay relevant, it is critical to develop or implement solutions to optimize production and efficiency, not just maintain it, and reduce human error.

 The first step an organization can take towards optimization is to digitize its processes, including:

 Digitizing processes for an organization allows for a central repository of information, such as Standardized Work Instructions.
-Additional analysis of collected data can be done to implement new techniques to ultimately achieve:
+You can certainly do additional analysis of collected data to implement new techniques to ultimately achieve: